shan-weiqiang/shan-weiqiang.github.io/_drafts/stm.md

 2. AOS has DAG both for Runanble and Activity
 3. AOS Activity is consisted of a DAG of Runnables
 4. DriveWorks Node is consisted of a sequential(default) execution of Pass: [Compute Graph Framework SDK Reference](https://developer.nvidia.com/docs/drive/drive-os/6.0.9/public/driveworks-nvcgf/index.html)
+   1. By default, Pass inside one node is sequential.
+The first Pass check new messages, the last Pass send out messages in this Node: polling, instead of event triggering.
+   2. A Pass is mapped to a runnable in STM
 5. Those concept will be reflected in C++ code
 6. DriveWorks' CGF and STM is two different SKD: [System Task Manager SDK Reference](https://developer.nvidia.com/docs/drive/drive-os/6.0.7/public/driveworks-stm/index.html)
+7. DAG in DriveWorks is different from DAG in AOS and Cyberrt in that it only dictates **data pipeline**, not **triggering**.
+In both AOS and Cyberrt, node in DAG are triggered or cyclic, that the arrow in the graph not only indicates data flow, but also about activation.
+In DriveWorks, it's only about data flow, since all Pass exectuion are periodic in nature.

-The different concept leads to different strategy when dealing with those middleware, especially scheduling and deterministic replay.
+The different concept leads to different strategy when dealing with those middleware, especially scheduling and determinism.
 In all of those three middlewares, scheduling both happens at the AUE level.
-But for deterministic recompute control, DriveWorks and AOS use Node and Activity as control unit, Cyberrt use Component as control unit.
+But for deterministic control, DriveWorks and AOS use Node and Activity as control unit, Cyberrt use Component as control unit.

 # DriveWorks STM

 [Compute Graph And Constraints](https://developer.nvidia.com/docs/drive/drive-os/6.0.7/public/driveworks-stm/stm_compiler_computegraphandconstraints.html)

-The CGF and STM in DriveWorks has orthogonal relationship.
+The CGF and STM in DriveWorks has orthogonal relationship:

-- `runnable` in STM is directly mapped from `Pass` in CGF, which is a AUE
+- Hyperepochs: It's resource partition and it's periodic.
+Resources are mutually exclusive between different hyperepochs.
+Each hyperepoch is scheduled periodically.
+Each hyperepoch contain mulitiple epochs.
+- Epochs: A time slot inside hyperepoch.
+It belongs to hyperepoch and can have period and frame.
+Period means the interval between exectuion of the same epoch.
+Frame means the number of the same epoch inside the hyperepoch.
+The same epoch inside one hyperepoch are executed sequentially.

+Hyperepochs and epochs are concept used to divide compute resources: both hardware and time resources.

-- `client` in STM is a OS process, which can contain one or more `Node` in CGF
+- Client: in STM is a OS process, which can contain one or more `Node` in CGF.
+Each client contain multiple runnables.
+- Runnable: in STM is directly mapped from `Pass` in CGF, which is a AUE.
+Those runables must be executed in epochs.
+Each epoch might contain runnables from different client(process).
+Runnables can only have dependencies inside *the same epoch*, which holds true even they come from different client(process).

+Clients and Runnables are concept used to represent compute tasks.

 The compute graph(YAMLs) for STM is compiled from CGF(JSON), taking the Node relationship into consideration.